jpincas/ghost/README.md

 If complete credentials are provided, the system will ping the server to test the connection.
 If the ping fails, startup will exit.

+###Licence
+**Build freely with EcoSystem**.
+The EcoSystem Server and The EcoSystem Admin Panel App are licensed under Apache 2.0.
+The content on the [EcoSystem website] (http://www.ecosystem.software) is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+Neither licence grants permission to use the trade names, trademarks, service marks, or product names of EcoSystem Software LLP, including the EcoSystem logo and symbol, except as required for reasonable and customary use.